BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ![Fig. 2.1: Spam filtering](images/Spam_Filtering.png)

-The machine learning spam filter is trained with manually classified samples: spam emails and non-spam emails.
+The ML spam filter is trained with manually classified samples: spam emails and non-spam emails.
 After the training phase, the spam filter automatically classifies emails in spam / non-spam.
-The user may correct machine learning decisions.
+The user may correct ML decisions.
 Those corrections are used as new training samples that improve the correctness of future classifications.